NIHON NOHYAKU CO., LTD.

 We have introduced an open plan office system at all departments of the Head Office in order to promote cross-departmental communication.

-Expenditures related to Health Management
+Expenditures related to Health and Productivity Management

 In FY2022, Nihon Nohyaku and our domestic Group companies spent a total of 20.9 million yen on health-related expenditures.
 Specifically, medical examination-related expenditure was 13.7 million yen, industrial physician-related expenditure was 6.0 million yen, and mental health related expenditure, including stress checks and external health consultation services, was 1.2 million yen.
 Going forward, we will continue to make the necessary expenditures for mental health care, etc., to maintain and improve the health of our employees.